 7. Examine Vents for Blockage

-If you have a furnace that vents out the side of the house, examine if anything could be blocking the intake or exhaust.
+If your furnace vents out the side of the house, examine if anything could be blocking the intake or exhaust.
 Be sure the surrounding region isn’t obstructed by leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

-Your HVAC system is an expensive investment with a limited lifetime.
-Depending on use, with professional maintenance you can expect your furnace and air conditioner to run between 8-18 years before you will need to consider replacement.
-However, poor maintenance is one of the top reasons for premature replacement HVAC systems prior to end of average life expectancy.
+Your HVAC system is a valuable investment with a limited lifetime.
+Depending on use, with professional maintenance you can expect your furnace and air conditioner to last between 8-18 years before you will need to install a new one.
+However, poor maintenance is one of the primary reasons for premature replacement HVAC systems prior to end of average life expectancy.

 If you’re wondering how much a furnace tune up costs, you can breathe a healthy sigh of relief knowing it’s not going to break the bank.
 Often we have special offers in your local area that you can use to justify your next Starbucks run.

 It’s preferable to take action now and be prepared than to regret it during the coldsnap of the century when your furnace takes a dive.
 If you would like to learn more about what a furnace tune-up includes, or how it benefits you—give our experts a call at 866-397-3787 or schedule an appointment online.